errsole/errsole.js/docs/sqlite-storage.md

 const errsole = require('errsole');
 const ErrsoleSequelize = require('errsole-sequelize');

-// or using ESM
-// import errsole from 'errsole';
-// import ErrsoleSequelize from 'errsole-sequelize';

 // Insert the Errsole code snippet at the beginning of your app's main file errsole.initialize({
   storage: new ErrsoleSequelize({